longturn/freeciv21/docs/Getting/windows-install.rst

 .. _non-admin:

-Non-Local Admin (Unpriviledged User) Instalation
+Non-Local Admin (Unprivileged User) Installation
 ================================================

 If you :emphasis:`are not` logged on as a local Administrator there is no UAC prompt and the following panel